whoistausif/test-repo/README.md

 ## 🔸 About scanner.py

-I created a Python script named `scanner.py`.
+I created a Python script called `scanner.py`.

 This script: